Seizure of Cash at Orlando International Airport MCO

 HSI Special Agents often ask for a signature on Form 4607 for the notice of abandonment and assent to forfeiture of prohibited or seized merchandise, although signing that form does not prevent you from immediately filing a claim for court action.
 Claims for seizures in Orlando, FL, are funneled to the Office of Fines, Penalties, and Forfeitures, in Tampa, Florida.

-If your money was seized at an airport in Florida, then you need an aggressive civil asset forfeiture defense attorney to get it back.
+If your money was seized at an airport in Florida, you need an aggressive civil asset forfeiture defense attorney to get it back.

 Call 813-250-0500 to discuss your case today.